 During the first year, you will usually find that you need some extra training in a certain topic.
 As a PhD candidate, you have access to a wide variety of courses given at the UvA.
 This includes advanced courses in the Master of Logic programme, many of which are research courses taught at PhD-level.

 Furthermore, the ILLC is home to several seminar series and colloquia.
 During a typical week, there will be at least three research talks organized on ILLC premises.
 This is complemented by similar events organised at neighbouring institutions, such as the CWI and the ACLC.
-For an overview of regular events happening at the ILLC, see here.

 The ILLC PhD programme includes a number of non-academic courses.
 These courses are meant to train you in general skills that will be useful to you within as well as outside of academia.